MosDamerad/MosDamerad/README.md

 - 👋 Hi, I’m @MosDamerad
-- 👀 I’m interested in ...
-Front End Dev and UI design
+- 👀 Front End Dev and UI designer
-- 🌱 I’m currently learning ...
-Flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - mosdamerad.com